onehundredfeet/castle/README.md

+**Important Note:** This is a derivative of https://github.com/ncannasse/castle .
+The UI functionality has been stripped out leaving only the DB code.

+This branch implements additional features:
+- Curves
+- 1,2,3,4 Dimensional floating point vectors

+This branch removes the following features:
+- Castle UI
+- SQL Connection Stubs

 CastleDB
 ========
 <a href="http://castledb.org"><img src="http://castledb.org/img/icon_hd.png" align=right /></a>

 **Important Note:** CastleDB editor has been rewritten to be integrated with [HIDE](https://github.com/heapsio/hide).
 Castle library is still being developped but the editor here is legacy.